 Most people imagine an ideal red when they think of “ruby red”, like R11756 on the right.
 It is bright, saturated, and vivid, but only represents a very small range of possible ruby colors.
-Very few rubies reach this ideal color too, with the vast majority having some type of modifying color like purple.
-Orange modifiers are usually less tolerated in rubies than the purple ones.
+Very few rubies reach this ideal color too, with the most having a modifying color like purple to make a purplish red.
+Orange modifiers are usually less desirable in rubies than the purple ones.

 None of these rubies have color like R11756 between issues with modifying colors and highly compromised cuts, but they meet the requirements to be a ruby.
 A ruby does not have to be transparent to qualify either, the only requirement is color.
 You can have an opaque ruby crystal and so long as red is the dominant color, the stone is a ruby.